 3. Learn to Read Chord Diagrams

 Chord diagrams (a.k.a. chord charts) are visual representations of a portion of the guitar neck in which all the information necessary to learn a chord can be written.
+They are helpful when learning chords on guitar.
 These are the most common and useful way of quickly notating chords so we can instantly relate them to the guitar.
 They are a must!

 4. Start with Open Chords

 Open chords are essential knowledge for all aspiring guitarists.
 These are chords in which one or more of the strings are played open (without being fretted).
 Because we don’t need to push down all of the notes in the chord it can be easier to get a clear sound as opposed to chords with no open strings.

 5. Know What You Need To Know

 It is important when you are deciding to learn guitar chords that you know what types of chords will lend themselves to the type of music in which you are interested.
 For instance, styles such as folk, pop and rock will stick with mostly with open and barre forms of major, minor and some basic seventh chords.
 Styles such as jazz and progressive rock require a more extensive understanding and knowledge of extended chords such as major, minor and dominant 9th, 11th and 13th chords and their many variations.

 You are going to want to make sure you build good habits when practicing chords.
 Just because your fingers are in the correct places does not mean you will be sounding the chord correctly.
 You can assess this by playing each string in the chord one at a time and listening for muffled or muted notes.
 If you hear a note that sounds incorrectly, you will want to adjust your fingers.
 Remember it is important to push the fingertip straight into the fretboard whenever possible to prevent accidentally muting strings adjacent to those intended.
 You can always move your thumb further down the back of the neck to help your fingers more easily hold down the upper strings at the proper angles.